 If you are interested in organising an activity to raise much-needed funds for TCFV, please contact us.
 We can provide a range of support and resources to help you achieve your target.

-Take a look at some current community fundraising on TCFV’s behalf:
+Take a look at some community fundraising done on TCFV’s behalf:

 Karen’s daughter Bree died from an extremely rare genetic illness aged just 3 years old.
-2019 marks the 20-year anniversary, so to acknowledge the impact of this milestone, Karen is walking the 800km pilgrimage across Spain known as the Camino Trail.
+2019 marked the 20-year anniversary, so to acknowledge the impact of this milestone, Karen walked the 800km pilgrimage across Spain known as the Camino Trail.

-Karen aims to raise $8,000 for The Compassionate Friends Victoria to say thank you for the care and understanding she received and to help continue to support the new families that tragically need the same when a child dies.
+Karen raised nearly $8,000 for The Compassionate Friends Victoria to say thank you for the care and understanding she received and to help continue to support the new families that tragically need the same when a child dies.

-Follow Karen’s journey on the Camino and help her achieve her goal at Bag of Hearts.
+Read Karen’s journey on the Camino at Bag of Hearts.

 Jog for Joey

 Joseph Moschetti passed away in his sleep on July 30, 2016, age 18 years old.
 Sean Bell was deeply affected by the death of his mate and also of hearing how much people struggled to provide support to Joseph’s family, often avoiding them completely.